effektif/admin-docs/README.md

 To build the documentation for a specific language you need to use the language specifc conf.yp files.
 Those are located in the respective lang_code subdirectories, i.e. de or en.

 ### Updating translations
 When you edited the documentation, you have to update the translations as well.
-Every time you build the documentation, the translation files are updated automatically.
+Every time you build the documentation for a certain language, the translation files are updated automatically.
-In order to update the translation, update the respective \*.po files in `docs/_locale`.
+In order to update the translations, update the respective \*.po files in `docs/_locale`.

 Always commit the \*.mo files as well, because they are required by readthedocs to create the german translation.